 There is a statistic out there somewhere that says, on average, 43 businesses are involved with producing a wedding.
-It sure felt like it!
-Sorry for the long post below.
+It sure felt like it but we thoroughly enjoyed planning this wedding.

 Caterer: Windows Catering.
-[We worked with Danielle Couick, who is now with Evoke].
 Because the couple was interested in a mix of Indian and American cuisine and also need great vegetarian options, we really needed a caterer that could handle it all.
 Windows made the whole process very easy.
 They work with an Indian caterer (not a restaurant) and was able to design a menu that fit all out needs.
 I’m looking forward to working with Windows again this fall with Nicole.

 Photographer: Joseph Allen.
 The groom knew Joseph from the charity work they had done together in the past and Joseph had photographed one of their friend’s wedding so it was a natural choice.
 Joseph has an incredible eye, especially the portraits of the bride and groom.
 They had a magazine-editorial styling that were just gorgeous.
 He worked really hard that day and never once complained about the conditions.

 Floral Designer: Urban Petals, Sarah von Pollaro.
 The bride gave some general ideas to Sarah and she ran with it.
 The results were a vibrant mix of flowers that tied together all the colors we used.

 Band: The Mustangs.
 This was the first time a client of mine has expressed that music was their top priority.
 It’s usually in the top 5 but rarely #1.
 Luckily, the couple had heard the band play before and loved their energy.
 They wanted a band that can do great Motown, has great musicians, and just look like they love performing without being cheesy.
 They delivered!